davidalexandervega/social-app/README.md

 Users can:

-- register, login
+- Register, login
-- set profile pictures, banners, bio
+- Set profile pictures, banners, bio
-- change their username or password
+- Change their username or password
-- create posts and attach images
+- Create posts and attach images
-- like and reply to posts and replies
+- Like and reply to posts and replies
-- follow each other
+- Follow each other
-- check and interact with their notifications
+- Check and interact with their notifications

 ## Setup